newworldnavigator/Baekjoon_Basics/README.md

 # Baekjoon_Level_5
-Hi Navigator,
+Hi Navigator,;
+;

-This repository contains all source codes, which I used to solve level 5 problems in 'https://www.acmicpc.net/step'.
+This repository contains all source codes, which I used to solve level 5 problems in 'https://www.acmicpc.net/step'.;
-Since I just started to learn Java, codes are not clean and efficient.
+Since I just started to learn Java, codes are not clean and efficient.;
-Please add comments if there is any information or tips to improve my skills.
+Please add comments if there is any information or tips to improve my skills.;

-Cheers,
-Navigator
+;
+Cheers,;
+Navigator;